indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * At the end of section 4.2.2, some backquote slippage results in a hunk of text being in code font.

-* XXX Section 4.3 (MARC transform for LDP) makes it clear that MARC transformation for LDP Classic is done by an external program.
-Is that true of MetaDB, too, or is the MARC transformation integrated?
+* Section 4.3 (MARC transform for LDP) makes it clear that MARC transformation for LDP Classic is done by an external program.
+For MetaDB, though, the MARC transformation is integrated.